RetroDECK/ES-DE/CONTRIBUTING.md

 * New theme engine with generalized views (only System and Gamelist) and theme variants support
 * Add multiple new gamelist components (wheels, wall/grid etc.)
 * Move existing theme logic to legacy support, only to be used for backwards compatibility
-* Improve full-screen support and make game launching more seamless, remove the temporary full-screen hacks
 * Checksum support for the scraper for exact searches and for determining when to overwrite files
 * Improve text and font functions, e.g. faster and cleaner line wrapping and more exact sizing